MohamedOuteh/Hosuing-Website/readme.md

-# CTEC3905 Assignment - Mohamed Outeh(P2436635) - Lotus Housing website
+ Mohamed Outeh- Lotus Housing website

 This repository contain all of the necessary code for a housing website.
 The pages would include `index.html`, `houses.html`, `gallery.html`, `about.html`.
 Also there would be stylesheet and java pages include in the pages below.